wordofwarning/wordofwarning.org/current/2020-springsummer/clayton-wright/index.md

 ---
 # CONFIGURATION
-layout: 2019-autumnwinter
+layout: 2020-ss
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Tom Cassani" # the name of the artist or company
+artist: "Harry Clayton-Wright" # the name of the artist or company
-show: "I Promise You That Tonight" # the name of the show
+show: "Sex Education" # the name of the show
-artist_size: 1
+artist_size: 3
-show_size: 4
+show_size: 3
-header_image: "header_tom.jpg"
+header_image: "header_harrycw1.jpg"
-season: "Tom Cassani 6|11|2019"
+season: "Harry Clayton-Wright 12|2|2020"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values